-The Fund's Trust Deed provides for limited periodic withdrawal windows every three years.
-The Australian Chamber Orchestra Pty Limited will purchase up to \$500,000 worth of units on a pro rata basis from unitholders wishing to participate in the withdrawal opportunity.
+The Fund's trust deed provides for limited periodic withdrawal windows every three years.
+The Australian Chamber Orchestra Pty Limited will purchase up to \$500,000 worth of units on a pro-rata basis from unitholders wishing to participate in the withdrawal opportunity.
 Therefore, the Fund is not exposed to the liquidity risk of meeting unitholders' redemptions at these times.

-The first withdrawal window commenced on 1 July 2014 and closed on 21 July 2014.
-There was a total withdrawal from the fund of 50,000 units.
-The Australian Chamber Orchestra Pty Limited purchased the 50,000 units for \$60,000 (a unit price of \$1.20).
-The second withdrawal window commenced on
+The first withdrawal window commenced on 1 July 2014 and closed on 21 July 2014, where 50,000 units were withdrawn from the Fund.
+The Australian Chamber Orchestra Pty Limited purchased the 50,000 units for \$60,000 (a unit price of \$1.20) at that time.